 First, OEM analytics software has been designed to give SaaS companies built-in solutions that reduce development costs and can seamlessly integrate with their existing application.

-Second, OEM is a software that comes pre-installed with the hardware on your device.
+Second, OEM is software that comes pre-installed with the hardware on your device.
 It refers to software that is sold to hardware and software manufacturers wholesale for the purpose of bundling with existing offerings.
 An OEM is often the direct client of a technology company that sells directly to consumers.
-Explained in another way, OEM software is a third-party software that comes with your device.
+Explained in another way, OEM software is third-party software that comes with your device.

 OEM and embedded analytics

 OEM and embedded analytics work harmoniously together.
 You might be familiar with the term embedded analytics.
 If not, embedded analytics is when a third-party software vendor delivers real-time reporting, interactive data visualization and/or advanced analytics, including machine learning, directly into an enterprise business application.
 The data is managed by an analytics platform, and the visualizations and reports are placed directly within the application user interface (UI) to improve the context and usability of the data for business users.

 Therefore, OEM embedded analytics software refers to third-party data analytics software that has been designed to be sold to other software companies who offer it to their customers as part of their existing software product package.

 If you already established a software application and want to offer analytics as part of your product, then embedding an OEM analytics solution into your existing application will increase the value of your product, create a seamless user experience, and provide easy-to-understand insights into your data.